 What Is in It for Me?
 Benefits of the Training Program for Cadets

 The benefits of the NSCC program for prospective Cadets include camaraderie, STEM exposure, nautical training, fitness focus, personal development, and building leadership skills, to name a few.
 Sea Cadets is not a recruiting organization, though a recent poll showed that 65% of cadets were interested in joining the military.
 If a Sea Cadet chooses to join military service, there are advanced rank benefits upon joining active duty.
 Additionally, the Sea Cadet organization has proven to provide Service Academy applicants with military and leadership-based experiences that are well suited for the competitive service academy and ROTC application processes.
-Sea Cadets also provides yearly college grants to eligible seniors and international exchange opportunities.
+Sea Cadets also provides yearly college grants to eligible senior students and international exchange opportunities.
 Additionally, Sea Cadet programs are similar in leadership structure and military benefits to that of Junior ROTC and is a great substitute for young men and women that do not have access to the JROTC program.

 Short Sea Stories about Alamo Battalion Cadets